Emin Ahmadov

 Emin Ahmadov (born 6 October 1986, Baku) is an Azerbaijani wrestler.
 He won the bronze medal at the 2012 Summer Olympics in the Greco-Roman men's 74 kg event.
 Along the way he beat Neven Zugaj and Zurab Datunashvili, before losing to Arsen Julfalakyan in the semi-final.
-Because Julfalakyan reached the final, Ahmadov was a participant in the bronze medal repechage, where he beat Aliaksandr Kikiniou in his bronze medal match.
+Because Julfalakyan reached the final, Ahmadov was a participant in the bronze medal repêchage, where he beat Aliaksandr Kikiniou in his bronze medal match.